payu-india/CMS-Chatbot/docs/cross-border payments/cb-lrs-integration/index.md

 * Annual limit of USD 250,000 per person per financial year
 * Available only to individual residents (not businesses, HUFs, or trusts)
-* Requires PAN verification and declaration of compliance
+* Requires collection & validation of PAN (Permanent Account Number)
-* Involves Tax Collected at Source (TCS) as per applicable government regulations
+* Involves Tax Collected at Source (TCS) based on purpose & transaction amount as per applicable government regulations

 > 📘 Note:
 >